vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Untitled.md

 #Case
-A captain bringing his daughter to an island to try and resurrect her.
+Willy Wonka is going to an island to collect more ingredients to make candies.
-Indiana Jones, lots of traps.
+Indiana Jones, Scribblenauts, lots of traps, lots of room for imagination.
 The island is the enemy

+Chocolate bunnies,